fo76utils/nifskope/lib/meshoptimizer/README.md

 ```

 After this the resulting arrays should be quantized (e.g. using 16-bit fixed point numbers for positions and 8-bit color components), and the result can be compressed using `meshopt_encodeVertexBuffer` as described in the previous section.
 To decompress, `meshopt_decodeVertexBuffer` will recover the quantized data that can be used directly or converted back to original floating-point data.
 The compression ratio depends on the nature of source data, for colored points it's typical to get 35-40 bits per point as a result.

+## Advanced compression

+Both vertex and index codecs are designed to be used in a three-stage pipeline:

+- Preparation (quantization, filtering, ordering)
+- Encoding (`meshopt_encodeVertexBuffer`/`meshopt_encodeIndexBuffer`)
+- Optional compression (LZ4/zlib/zstd/Oodle)

+The preparation stage is crucial for achieving good compression ratios; this section will cover some techniques that can be used to improve the results.

+The index codec targets 1 byte per triangle as a best case; on real-world data, it's typical to achieve 1-1.2 bytes per triangle.
+To reach this, the data needs to be optimized for vertex cache and vertex fetch.
+Optimizations that do not disrupt triangle locality (such as overdraw) are safe to use in between.
+To reduce the data size further, it's possible to use `meshopt_optimizeVertexCacheStrip` instead of `meshopt_optimizeVertexCache` when optimizing for vertex cache.
+This trades off some efficiency in vertex transform for smaller vertex and index data.

+When referenced vertex indices are not sequential, the index codec will use around 2 bytes per index.
+This can happen when the referenced vertices are a sparse subset of the vertex buffer, such as when encoding LODs.
+General-purpose compression can be especially helpful in this case.

+The vertex codec tries to take advantage of the inherent locality of sequential vertices and identify bit patterns that repeat in consecutive vertices.
+Typically, vertex cache + vertex fetch provides a reasonably local vertex traversal order; without an index buffer, it is recommended to sort vertices spatially to improve the compression ratio.
+It is crucial to correctly specify the stride when encoding vertex data; however, it does not matter whether the vertices are interleaved or deinterleaved, as the codecs perform full byte deinterleaving internally.

+For optimal compression results, the values must be quantized to small integers.
+It can be valuable to use bit counts that are not multiples of 8.
+For example, instead of using 16 bits to represent texture coordinates, use 12-bit integers and divide by 4095 in the shader.
+Alternatively, using half-precision floats can often achieve good results.
+For single-precision floating-point data, it's recommended to use `meshopt_quantizeFloat` to remove entropy from the lower bits of the mantissa.
+Due to current limitations of the codec, the bit count needs to be 15 (23-8) for good results (7 can be used for more extreme compression).
+For normal or tangent vectors, using octahedral encoding is recommended over three components as it reduces redundancy.
+Similarly to other quantized values, consider using 10-12 bits per component instead of 16.

+> Note: vertex codec v0 is limited to taking advantage of redundancy in high bits of each byte.
+Because of this, packing multiple 10-bit values into 32 bits will reduce compression ratio, and when storing a 12-bit value in 16 bits, high bits should be zeroed out.
+This limitation may be lifted in future versions of the codec.

+To further leverage the inherent structure of some data, the preparation stage can use filters that encode and decode the data in a lossy manner.
+This is similar to quantization but can be used without having to change the shader code.
+After decoding, the filter transformation needs to be reversed.
+This library provides three filters:

+- Octahedral filter (`meshopt_encodeFilterOct`/`meshopt_decodeFilterOct`) encodes quantized (snorm) normal or tangent vectors using octahedral encoding.
+Any number of bits <= 16 can be used with 4 bytes or 8 bytes per vector.
+- Quaternion filter (`meshopt_encodeFilterQuat`/`meshopt_decodeFilterQuat`) encodes quantized (snorm) quaternion vectors; this can be used to encode rotations or tangent frames.
+Any number of bits between 4 and 16 can be used with 8 bytes per vector.
+- Exponential filter (`meshopt_encodeFilterExp`/`meshopt_decodeFilterExp`) encodes single-precision floating-point vectors; this can be used to encode arbitrary floating-point data more efficiently.
+In addition to an arbitrary bit count (<= 24), the filter takes a "mode" parameter that allows specifying how the exponent sharing is performed to trade off compression ratio and quality:

+    - `meshopt_EncodeExpSeparate` does not share exponents and results in the largest output
+    - `meshopt_EncodeExpSharedVector` shares exponents between different components of the same vector
+    - `meshopt_EncodeExpSharedComponent` shares exponents between the same component in different vectors

+Note that all filters are lossy and require the data to be deinterleaved with one attribute per stream; this faciliates efficient SIMD implementation of filter decoders, allowing the overall decompression speed to be close to that of the raw codec.

 ## Triangle strip conversion